dharmEast/ps-task/README.md

 ### Aplplication launch
- 1. Run yarn build
+ 1. Build the appliaction with `yarn build` command.
- 2. Run yarn start
+ 2. Run the application with `yarn start`
  3. Launch application with http://localhost:6060/ in the browser

  ### Application test